Danebank

 Danebank, officially Danebank An Anglican School for Girls, is an independent Anglican early learning, primary and secondary day school for girls, located in Hurstville, a southern suburb of Sydney, Australia.
 It is a member school of the Anglican Schools Corporation.

-Established in 1933 by Edith Roseby Ball, Danebank has a non-selective enrolment policy and currently caters for approximately 930 students from Preschool to Year 12.
+Established in 1933 by Edith Roseby Ball, Danebank has a non-selective enrolment policy and as of 2025, it caters for 1043 students from Preschool to Year 12.

 The school is affiliated with the Independent Primary School Heads of Australia (IPSHA), the Junior School Heads Association of Australia (JSHAA), the Alliance of Girls' Schools Australasia (AGSA), and the Association of Heads of Independent Girls' Schools (AHIGS).

 History

 Danebank was established in 1933 on its current site in Hurstville, by Edith Roseby Ball.
 The school was established as a small co-educational Kindergarten with just five students.

-On the 29th October 2018 the current Principal, Mrs Maryanne Davis, co-signed an open letter to the Australian members of parliament supporting the rights of faith-based schools to discriminate against staff who do not share the religious beliefs of faith-based schools.
+On 29 October 2018 the then Principal, Mrs Maryanne Davis, co-signed an open letter to the Australian members of parliament supporting the rights of faith-based schools to discriminate against staff who do not share the religious beliefs of faith-based schools.